-As the 2025/26 inflation is based on CPI of 3.0% the average rate increase under the approach of plus 0.6% would be a proposed 3.6%, however Council has proposed a 4.2% average rate increase for public consultation.
-The 4.2% proposed increase ensures a sustainable operating position in each year of the 10 years of the long term financial plan.
+As the 2025/26 inflation is based on CPI of 3.0% the average rate increase under the approach of plus 0.6% would be 3.6%, however Council has endorsed a 4.2% average rate increase.
+The 4.2% increase ensures a sustainable operating position in each year of the 10 years of the long-term financial plan.
 It will provide sufficient funding to meet increased service levels proposed in response to community requests, including in reserves and playgrounds, recreation and sports facilities and facilitates City Growth Planning, to help plan and manage the expected significant growth within the city over the coming 30 years, in alignment with the City Plan 2040.
-Information on the initiatives Council intends delivering in the next financial year and beyond is contained throughout this document, with summaries provided in the Executive Summary and Annual Business Plan Overview 2025/26 sections.
+Information on the initiatives Council intends delivering in the next financial year and beyond is contained throughout this document, with summaries provided in the

+Executive Summary and Annual Business Plan Overview 2025/26 sections.

-Rates Growth
+Rates growth